Semantic Router: On the Feasibility of Hijacking MLLMs via a Single Adversarial Perturbation: Performance Evaluation

 \subsection{Ablation Studies}

-This subsection presents ablation studies to analyze the individual contributions of the two components in the proposed method, i.e., the normalized space optimization and the semantic separation optimization.
+In this subsection, we disentangle the contributions of the two core components of SORT: Normalized Space Optimization (NSO) and Semantic Separation Optimization (SSO).
+We compare the default SORT with two variants: (1) \textit{w/o NSO}, which optimizes directly in the $[0, 1]$ pixel space; and (2) \textit{w/o SSO}, which removes the margin loss $\mathcal{L}_{Margin}$ and relies solely on cross-entropy.
+In addition, we apply an image hijacking method~\cite{bailey2023image} to this multi-target scenario as a baseline for comparison.

-We first introduce two variants of the SORT: (1) \textit{w/o NSO}, which removes the normalized space optimization module and directly optimizes SAUPs in the $[0, 1]$ pixel space; (2) \textit{w/o MarginLoss}, which eliminates the margin loss function and relies solely on the cross-entropy loss for optimization.
-We also adapt the existing image hijack~\cite{bailey2023image} for multiple targeted scenarios to serve as a baseline.
+\textbf{NSO: The Bedrock of Optimization.} Although NSO introduces a simple change of variables (mapping from pixel space to a normalized unconstrained space), it serves as the fundamental prerequisite for our attack's success.

-We conduct experiments with \#targets set to 2 and 5 on these variants.
-As shown in Table~\ref{tab:ablation}, the default method achieves the highest ASR across most settings, indicating the effectiveness of both components.
-We also visualize the global loss and margin loss on Qwen with 5 targets in Figure~\ref{fig:loss_curve}.
-In the following, we provide an in-depth analysis of two components, respectively.
+Direct optimization in the pixel space is notoriously unstable for generating universal perturbations, often leading to loss plateauing.
+As evidenced in the left part of \Cref{fig:loss_curve}, the loss curve of the ``w/o NSO" variant remains consistently high and fails to descend, indicating that the optimizer is trapped in a poor local minimum.

-The NSO module provides the foundation for optimization, ensuring the effectiveness of the SORT.
-Specifically, Table~\ref{tab:ablation} shows that the absence of NSO leads to an average 49.5\% decrease in ASR on the test set.
-Figure~\ref{fig:loss_curve} further indicates that, without NSO, the loss becomes trapped in a plateau, making it difficult for the optimization to converge to an optimal solution.
-These results suggest that NSO is a fundamental component in the optimization of SAUPs.
+This optimization failure results in a catastrophic performance drop.
+As shown in \Cref{tab:ablation}, removing NSO causes the ASR to plummet by an average of 49.5\% on the test set.
+Specifically, on Qwen with 5 targets and Frame constraint, the ASR drops from 66\% to near zero without this module.
+These results confirm that NSO is not merely a trick, but a necessary condition to make the geometric alignment of $J_{\delta}$ mathematically solvable.

-The semantic separation module improves the effectiveness of the SORT, particularly as \#targets increases.
-As shown in Table~\ref{tab:ablation}, the w/o MarginLoss variant achieves a comparable ASR to the default setting when \#targets is two, as the optimization difficulty remains low and cross-entropy loss alone is sufficient to guide the attack.
-However, as \#targets increases, the margin loss yields an average ASR gain of 6\%.
-Figure~\ref{fig:loss_curve} also shows that although the variant without margin loss converges faster initially, it ultimately tends to get trapped in a local optimum.
+\textbf{SSO: The Booster for Multi-Targeting}.
+SSO improves the effectiveness of SORT, especially in complex scenarios.
+As shown in Table~\ref{tab:ablation}, the w/o SSO variant achieves a comparable ASR to the default setting when the number of targets is two, as the standard Cross-Entropy loss is sufficient to separate a few classes.
+However, as the semantic crowding increases, the necessity of SSO becomes apparent, yielding an average ASR gain of 6\%. \Cref{fig:loss_curve} further reveals that while the optimization without SSO converges quickly in the early stages, it gets trapped in a local optimum.
+In contrast, the default method continues to optimize the margin, pushing the perturbed features toward the centers of their respective target clusters, and eventually achieves a smaller overall loss and better generalization.